Fun Ways to Experience Christmas in Cape May

 Congress Hall at Christmas

+Congress Hall is a gem at the holidays.
 Inside, the public spaces of the hotel are fully decked out in ornaments, life-sized Nutcrackers, and garlands sparkling with lights.
 Outside, the annual Winter Wonderland has food vendors reminiscent of European Christmas markets and artisans selling specialty items.
 We loved trying the mulled wine and bratwurst around the fire pits and browsing the market stalls.
-Plus, there are several outdoor bars set up making seasonally-themed cocktails.
+Plus, there are several outdoor bars making seasonally-themed cocktails.

 Kids can enjoy the carousel that takes center stage on the lawn of the hotel as well as the Congress Hall Express—a mini-train that makes its way around the grounds.
-The festivities start November 24, 2023.
+The festivities run from November 29 through December 31, 2024.

 Watch the Christmas parade

 The West Cape May Community Christmas Parade always kicks off the holiday season in the area.
-Each year on the first Saturday in December, members of the WCM Volunteer Firehouse and other civic and commercial groups make their way to Ocean Street.
+Each year on the first Saturday in December (this year is December 7), members of the WCM Volunteer Firehouse and other civic and commercial groups make their way to Ocean Street.
 There is dancing, music, decorations, and costumes.
 The event has been a Christmas tradition for nearly 60 years.

 See the best lights in town